DanielRobertSosa/post-install-config/README.md

 <img src="https://github.com/user-attachments/assets/872dec74-5179-47b3-bad1-5bfd5dadbc3a" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the Admin Panel, go to Agents > Add New to create agent accounts like Spongebob (assigned to SysAdmins) and Patrick (assigned to Support).
+In the Admin Panel, go to Agents > Add New to create agent accounts like Dan (assigned to SysAdmins) and Robert (assigned to Support).
 Agents are staff members who manage and respond to tickets.
-To add end users (customers), switch to the Agent Panel, go to Users > Add New, and create profiles for users like Karen and Ken who will submit support requests.
+To add end users (customers), switch to the Agent Panel, go to Users > Add New, and create profiles for users like Jane and John who will submit support requests.
 </p>
 <br />